PayButton/paybutton/docs/README.md

 ## wsBaseUrl

-> **The ‘wsBaseUrl’ parameter specifies the URL for the websocket where the information about new transactions should come.
+> **The ‘wsBaseUrl’ parameter specifies the URL for the websocket where information about new transactions will come from.**

 ?> This parameter is optional.
 Default value is ‘https://socket.paybutton.org’.
-Possible values are any string defining an URL.
+Possible values are any valid URL.

 **Example:**
 <!-- tabs:start -->